Table of Contents

 These interviews are traditionally held on company grounds, though an increase in remote roles and video conferencing capabilities have led to virtual interviews becoming equally prevalent.
 Ideally, at the conclusion of this stage, you will have an idea of which candidate to hire.

-9. Conduct Additional Interviews (If Necessary)
+Step 9: Conduct Additional Interviews (If Necessary)

 Any interviews past the second round are optional.
 Depending on the role, you may have to conduct several rounds of interviews to find the best fit.
 Senior-level executive and specialized roles often require a more thorough interview process with several rounds.
+But even for less specialized roles, you’ll likely benefit from taking plenty of time to assess each candidate thoroughly.

 Whenever possible, try to minimize the number of times the candidate has to return for additional interviews.
 If multiple stakeholders need to assess a candidate, try scheduling multiple rounds of interviews on the same day.

-10. Complete Pre-Employment Screening
+Step 10: Complete Pre-Employment Screening

 Following the interview process, you should complete pre-employment screening to verify the information provided by the candidate.
 In a perfect world, candidates would provide accurate information through every step of the hiring process.
 However, misleading resumes, falsified employment dates, unearned degrees, and other false information are common.